CAAPIM/gateway-ansible-playbook/roles/gateway_import_database/README.md

 It depends on role gateway_configure_processing_node to setup destination gateway and database, gateway_export_database to store db dump zip file in local directory and gateway_common/stop_gateway to stop the gateway service

+**NOTICE**

+**ALL** gateways in the same cluster should be stopped before import database.
+This is to ensure data consistency while import is running.

 Example Playbook
 ------------